 So how do we solve this?

-The picture above explains what would happen when the reflection bleed can appear after trimming and where the reflection bleed came from.
-The key to avoid this issue is: Adding 3mm of proper bleed!
+The picture above explains what would happen when the reflection bleed appears after trimming and where the reflection bleed came from.
+The key to avoiding this issue is: Adding 3mm of proper bleed!

 How do we avoid these issues?